Soon we’ll have to be checking the definition of this word in a dictionary, because for all of us, travelling is like a forgotten relic from the past.

 Limited amounts of people, tables spread out 1-2 meters with possible screens, booking your table in advance, or even placing your order on the spot through an app.
 And then…I guess, waiting for a robot to bring it you, if everything is so advanced already.
 And of course no cash!
 Everyone will be wearing masks, naturally, so you won’t even see which waiter is the cutest.
 And the smell of disinfectants will be floating in the air.
 Perfect for me, I don’t like the smell of food anyway.

-Hmm…We will depend on technology a lot.
-But what if you have an older phone that can’t handle those apps, or you’re older yourself and you’re not comfortable with smartphones or if technology simply hates you and nothing ever works for you…I guess you’ll out of luck for post COVID-19 fun and entertainment.
+…what if you have an older phone that can’t handle those apps, or you’re older yourself and you’re not comfortable with smartphones or if technology simply hates you and nothing ever works for you…I guess you’ll out of luck for post COVID-19 fun and entertainment.

 In all seriousness, businesses applying these technological methods should consider their older and less technologically-able customer base too.